-The amendment to §367.1 will replace the current definition of continuing education with a new definition.
-In addition, the amendment will add to a provision regarding the continuing education approval process that "Licensees are responsible for choosing CE that meets requirements as per this chapter, regardless of the activity's provider or pre-approved status."
+The amendment to §367.1 would replace the current definition of continuing education with a new definition.
+In addition, the amendment would add to a provision regarding the continuing education approval process that "Licensees are responsible for choosing CE that meets requirements as per this chapter, regardless of the activity's provider or pre-approved status."

 The amendments include further clarifications and cleanups, as well.

 John P. Maline, Executive Director of the Executive Council of Physical Therapy and Occupational Therapy Examiners, has determined that for the first five-year period the amended rules are in effect, there will be no fiscal implications for state or local government as a result of enforcing or administering the rules.